theblixguy/CustomDroid/README.md

 1. The app is in experimental stage so please don't say "It sucks" or "It bricked my device", there are still few things left to fix and add.
 Please report bugs via GitHub or email me.
 My email address is suyashsrijan at outlook dot com

-2. Kernel flashing is WIP
+2. Kernel flashing and rooting is WIP and will be ready by v2

 3. List of currently supported devices are: Nexus 4, Nexus 7, Nexus 10, Galaxy Nexus, Nexus S, Nexus One and HTC One.